 BuDS represents local disabled people on the Thames Valley Police Independent Advisory Group.
 We have strongly represented to the Group that local disabled people are suffering from many unreported attacks and we are urging the police to do more to encourage people to make complaints.
 We are also strongly pressing for more prosecutions and convictions of people who attack and abuse disabled people.

 We work to increase understanding and acceptance of disability and reduce hostility.
-As part of our Welfare Reform project, we are running 14 disability hate crime awareness sessions in libraries across Bucks.
+As part of our Welfare reform project (Benefit information), we are running 14 disability hate crime awareness sessions in libraries across Bucks.
 We have trained hundreds of local people in disability awareness through our Fair4All projects.
 We speak out publicly in support of disabled people, especially in the local media and on Twitter and Facebook.

 BuDS is running two joint projects with Waddesdon School and Wycombe High School to design education posters for Blue Badge parking areas.
 The aim of these posters is to educate the general public about the need for these parking spaces and who is entitled to use them.
 By doing this, we hope to help prevent the disability abuse and attacks which can commonly occur here.
 The posters are being displayed with the support of community safety teams from Aylesbury Vale and Wycombe distract councils and Thames Valley Police.